 My tutors convinced me that if I wanted to continue with philosophy I had to apply to Oxford to read for the B.Phil.
 Somewhat reluctantly I applied, and somewhat astonishingly I was accepted..
 So in 1983 I left Middlesex Poly for the dreaming spires...

-In Oxford I began to get involved with music in a fairly big way, playing in a band called originally "Captain Swing", but then (after Michelle Shocked unforgivably stole our name for one of her tours) "Akouste!".
+I began to get involved with music in a fairly big way, playing in a band called originally "Captain Swing", but then (after Michelle Shocked unforgivably stole our name for one of her tours) "Akouste!".
 We played a wide variety of music, mainly traditional from many countries (the British Isles, France, Galicia, Greece, Cyprus, China, Japan, etc.), but also South African kwela, the blues, some renaissance, and some of my compositions.
 We played in pubs (for three years we played every week at the Bullingdon Arms in Cowley Road), for functions such as weddings, balls, fund-raising events (especially for "Education for Democracy in South Africa"), and for a while we had a regular slot at the Oxford Museum of Modern Art.In addition I played for a while with the Oxford (Javanese) Gamelan.

-See also my curriculum vitae.
+See also my (rather in need of up-dating) curriculum vitae.